ctb/titus-blog/src/research-software-reuse.rst

 But, Mick?
 I'll fight you to the death on version control.
 Why?

-Writing correct code is hard, and a vast array of experience has been brought to bear on that over the years; it is stupid to ignore this experience.
-This is the point we try to make in our `Best Practices for Scientific Computing paper <http://arxiv.org/abs/1210.0530>`__ -- you don't *have* to use version control, but you have a great chance of introducing regressions if you don't.
-You don't *need* to write tests of any kind, but this goes against the experience of virtually software professional you talk to.
+Writing correct code is hard, and a vast array of effort has been brought to bear on code correctness over the years; it is simply stupid to ignore this experience.
+This is the point we try to make in our `Best Practices for Scientific Computing paper
+<http://arxiv.org/abs/1210.0530>`__ -- you don't *have* to use version
+control, but you have a great chance of introducing regressions if you don't.
+You don't *need* to write tests of any kind, but this goes against the experience of virtually every modern software professional you talk to.
 Et cetera.

 If you `buy a car and it doesn't work in obvious ways
 <http://ivory.idyll.org/blog/research-software-quality-a-rant.html>`__